Last fact-checked: 16 November 2020

-Looking for an affordable, exciting destination where you can undergo cosmetic surgery without taking any risks when it comes to quality?
+Looking for an affordable, exciting destination where you can undergo cosmetic surgery without taking any risks in quality?
 Then have a look at our list of verified plastic surgery clinics in Cebu City, the Philippines and discover a range of procedures often costing thousands less than back home.

 Find out everything you need to know about going to Cebu for cosmetic surgery or medical treatment with this Medical Departures destination guide.

-Cebu City known as the “Queen City of the South” – it is the oldest city in the Philippines and the first place at which Spanish colonizers settled.
+Cebu City known as the “Queen City of the South”–the oldest city in the Philippines and the first place where Spanish colonizers settled.
 Today it attracts tourists from all over the world and is the country’s central hub for heading to other islands.
 Sun, sea, sand and an international airport make it a convenient place to use as a base for island-hopping.

 This multicultural city is vibrant and teeming with both expats and tourists.
-It attracts medical tourists who come to enjoy a memorable holiday while taking advantage of inexpensive plastic surgery, dental procedures and other medical treatments that are not covered by insurance or healthcare services back home.
+It attracts medical tourists who come to enjoy a memorable holiday while taking advantage of inexpensive plastic surgery, non-invasive cosmetic treatments, dental procedures and other medical treatments that are not covered by insurance or healthcare services back home.

 The quality of care is generally excellent, as long as you know where to look.
 With Medical Departures, you can find hospitals and clinics that are just as good as any back home.
-What’s more, medical staff (and most Filipinos) speak English fluently, so you won’t experience any communication problems.
-The clinics are technologically advanced, modern and often kitted out with luxurious amenities.
+What’s more, medical staff (and most Filipinos) speak English fluently, so you won’t experience communications problems.
+The best clinics are technologically advanced, modern and kitted out with luxurious amenities.

 Cebu City is located in the centre of the Philippines, a Southeast Asian country comprised of a vast cluster of over 7,000 islands (of which around 2,000 are inhabited).
 Cebu is considered the second most important city in the country behind the capital of Manila.

-However, all these procedures come at a price, which is usually high (and beyond financial reach) in western countries like Australia and New Zealand.
-This is why traveling to a different country with an established medical tourism market, just like the Philippines’ Cebu City, has become so popular.
+However, all these procedures come at a price, which is beyond financial reach for many in countries like Australia and New Zealand.
+This is why traveling to a different country with an established medical tourism presence, like Cebu City, has become so popular.

 Some examples of the difference in cost of different plastic surgery: